 It’s tough not to spook an animal when you’re shooting from only 20 to 30 yards away.

 Mask your odor.
 Use field spray and scent-eliminators.
 A deer can smell you from 400 yards away.
 Consider adding scent-control hunting gear to your wardrobe.
 Add cover scents to pump up the concealment.
 And be careful to stay downwind.
-“If you don’t learn to play the wind, you won’t even see a deer.”
+“If you don’t learn to play the wind, you won’t even see a deer,” – Jeff Danker.

-Choose a spot on the animal, where the vital organs are, and aim for it.
-If you shoot at the animal as a whole, you’re going to miss.
+Choose a spot on the animal – where the vital organs are – and aim for it.
+If you aim at the whole animal instead of a small spot, you’re going to miss it.
 This strategy can make or break a bowhunter.

 Only take a shot when the animal is broadside, meaning sideways to you or angled slightly quartered away.
-This makes the sight area larger.
-Never aim for the head, neck or rear.
+Never aim for the head, neck, or rear.

 Patience is the name of the game.
 After a successful shot, don’t chase down the animal right away.
-“You need to give it some time or you’ll push the animal to run away and you might never recover it.”
+Danker suggests giving, "it some time or you’ll push the animal to run away, and you might never recover it.”

-How much waiting time depends on the shot.
-Give the animal at least an hour, which should be enough for a double-lung shot.
-If you missed its lungs, you may need up to 12 hours, depending on where the animal was hit.
+Your shot determines your waiting time.
+Give the animal at least an hour, which should be enough time for a double-lung shot.
+If you hit the animal somewhere besides the lungs, you might have to wait up to 12 hours.

-Bowhunting is “so gratifying because it’s so difficult.”
-Not everyone is cut out for it, but with practice and discipline it is a true sportsman’s hunt.
+As Danker says, bowhunting is “so gratifying because it’s so difficult.”
+Not everyone is cut out for it.
+But with practice and discipline, it is a true sportsman’s hunt.